 How can I get my FAFSA that I completed for another school sent to FAMU?

-To have a copy of the FAFSA that you completed for financial aid consideration at another school sent to FAMU, telephone the Federal Student Aid Information Center at 1-800-4-FED-AID [1-800-433-3243] and request the addition of the FAMU federal code to your FAFSA.
-The FAMU federal code is 001480.
-In addition, you may go to http://www.fafsa.ed.gov and add FAMU onto your Student Aid Report (SAR).
+To have a copy of the FAFSA that you completed for financial aid consideration at another school sent to FAMU, please call the Federal Student Aid Information Center at 1-800-4-FED-AID [1-800-433-3243] and request the addition of the FAMU federal code (001480) to your FAFSA.
+In addition, you may go to http://www.fafsa.ed.gov and add FAMU to your Student Aid Report (SAR).

 What if I do not qualify for any need-based financial aid?

 If you are not eligible for need-based financial aid, you will be offered a non-need-based unsubsidized Federal Stafford Loan.

 If I take classes at another university as well as FAMU, can I receive financial aid at both institutions?

 No; you cannot receive a Federal Pell Grant or Stafford Loans from two schools simultaneously.
 The school from which you will receive your degree should be the school from which you receive financial aid.